 Based on actual events – those words always add a certain level to any film or short.
 In this case, “Caught” is a short film by Monte Patterson that captures the essence of the 1962 Mansfield, Ohio Police Department sting operation.
 While the location is different to that case, this short examines and mimics how similar operations were carried out – and still are.
 “Caught” is a brilliant short that treads the fine line between bliss and danger amid a darker, hidden area of Queer life and Queer history.

-Our leading man pulls up to the public restroom along the highway, passing rows of classic cars and a couple guys just hanging about… waiting.
+Our leading man, Hank (Benjamin Pascoe), pulls up to the public restroom along the highway, passing rows of classic cars and a couple guys just hanging about… waiting.
 Inside, while using the restroom, another guy is receiving a blowjob in the stall.
 Intrigued, he looks over but finishes, washes his hands and quickly leaves.
 Except while checking himself in the mirror on the paper towel dispenser, the camera suddenly flips to show through the mirror.
-After our lead man leaves, the camera even zooms in on the action.
-Skip ahead to our lead man arriving at home, to wife and young son.
+After Hank leaves, the camera even zooms in on the action.
+Skip ahead to Hank arriving at home, to wife (Liz Wicker) and young son.
 While common for a 60’s family relationship where the wife is subservient, there’s clearly tension between our couple.

-On a different day, our lead man returns to the bathroom; curious to know more.
-A young man enters, displaying subtle cruising signs while combing his hair in the mirror.
+On a different day, Hank returns to the bathroom; curious to know more.
+A young man (Seth Caskey) enters, displaying subtle cruising signs while combing his hair in the mirror.
 A quick glimpse of a camera lens is shown.
-After a short bit, our lead man turns to see what might happen, but the arrival of another gentleman gives him fright and he leaves quickly.
-Back at home, it’s Sunday and our leading man’s wife makes him breakfast while he reads the paper before she heads to church with their son.
-In this free time, our man returns to the restroom.
-Our young man from before enters only this time, a lot more happens: our young man teases our lead, enticing him over to the stall where he’s dropped his pants and exposed himself.
-Our lead man turns and responds in kind.
+After a short bit, Hank turns to see what might happen, but the arrival of another gentleman gives him fright and he leaves quickly.
+Back at home, it’s Sunday and Hanks’s wife makes him breakfast while he reads the paper before she heads to church with their son.
+In this free time, he returns to the restroom.
+The young man from before enters as well only this time, a lot more happens: our young man teases Hank, enticing him over to the stall where he’s dropped his pants and exposed himself.
+Hank then man turns and responds in kind.
 We see a man behind the two-way mirror filming it all.
-Our lead heads into the stall, we glimpse the scene in reverse from the camera lens.
+As Hank heads into the stall, we glimpse the scene in reverse from the camera lens.

-Next, cheery music is playing while our lead takes a stroll in the woods besides the restroom before driving home.
-Tears roll down his face as he pulls in at home, later cuddling with his wife while watching a movie.
-Skip ahead, a police officers dumps multiple reels of film before he and a few others watch the recorded sex acts and take notes.
+Next, cheery music is playing while Hank takes a stroll in the woods besides the restroom before driving home.
+Tears are rolling down his face as he pulls in at home though, and later he cuddles with his wife while watching a movie.
+Skipping ahead, a police officers dumps multiple reels of film before he and a few others watch the recorded sex acts and take notes.
 During this montage, we see various men partaking in sex acts in the bathroom caught on film paired with their arrest and mugshot; all while the same cheery music plays.
-We actually see our leading man return and hookup with the younger guy – but during the actual sex, the camera runs out of reel.
+We actually see Hank return and hookup with the younger guy – but during the actual sex, the camera runs out of reel!
 By the time he reloads and they continue watching, it’s all over.
 Even the police chief shakes his head no.

-Skip ahead to our leading man opening up the morning paper – to read about the sting and arrests!
+Another morning, Hank opens the door to pick up the morning paper.
+Opening up the morning paper, he’s shocked to read the headline: it’s all about an undercover sting and multiple arrests!
 He goes back inside, kisses his wife and tries to make love.
-Except he stops unable to continue.
-His wife watches from the window as he gets into his car and drives away.
-Our last shot is as he sits in his car at the highway restroom – the only car in sight.
+Except he stops before they get very far, as he is unable to continue.
+His wife watches from the window as Hank leaves the house frustrated, getting into his car and driving away.
+Our last shot is of Hank as he sits in his car at the highway restroom – this time, the only car in sight.

 “Caught” is a powerful short film, and brilliantly written.
 The subject matter is quite risqué and even difficult to show on screen.
 After all, we are talking about gay men cruising for sex in public restrooms with strangers.
 There are many within the community who look down upon these acts but by doing so, they are ignoring an important facet of Queer history.
 Back when homosexuality and acts of sodomy were illegal, many gay men had to live their lives in hiding; sneaking away for quick moments of sexual release like the ones shown.
 Cruising was quite common – and in fact, it still occurs today.
 But “Caught” also addresses the wrongs of the times – or rather, the fact that because it was illegal, cops singled out and ran sting operations in a manner that can now only be described as harassment and even discrimination.